feststelltaste/wardley-maps-audiobook/docs/about.md

 See his GitHub repository for more information: <https://github.com/andrewharmellaw/wardley-maps-book>

 ### Further Information
-You can find the used text snippets, source code for this website as well as the audiofiles in the corresponding GitHub repository: <https://github.com/feststelltaste/wardley-maps-audiobook>.
+You can find the used text snippets, source code for this website as well as the audio files in the corresponding GitHub repository: <https://github.com/feststelltaste/wardley-maps-audiobook>.

 The Python script voodoo is currently not online, but I'll upload it as soon as there is some time.